fbpx

 No, turtles aren’t boring!

 True, when you see them motionless under a heat lamp, it’s hard to tell that turtles are an active and alert animal!
 But aquatic turtles don’t just like to swim… they also love to stretch their legs and explore the house.
 In summer, some enjoy the warmth of the sun and strolls in the grass.
-But do fence in an outdoor area and keep an eye on them, as turtles are surprisingly good at digging tunnels!
+But be sure to fence in an outdoor area and keep an eye on them, as turtles are surprisingly good at digging tunnels!

 Although of course each turtle has their own personality, in general, turtles aren’t boring.
 Over time, your new friend may react to your presence, for example, by swimming faster when you enter the room.
-Some even like to have their shells scratched!

 Caring for an aquatic turtle